Xunnamius/strongbox-switchcrypt/README.md

 # make
 ```

-If you were running tests or compiling StrongBox from source for testing purposes or what have you—especially when using different O/DEBUG levels—you need to clean the build folder between compilation attempts, like so:
+If you were running tests or compiling StrongBox from source for testing purposes or what have you—especially when using different O/DEBUG levels—you need to clean the `build/` directory between compilation attempts, like so:

 ```
 # make clean